Kekmw/Temperature-Converter/README.md

 # Temperature-Converter

-A temperature converter i made because i was bored
+A Temperature Converter I made because I was bored.
+Just input the numbers in the textfield and it would show the temperature it converted too.